yineng999/openlmis-devops/README.md

 #Ansible Scripts for Open LMIS

-This provision project is build for [elmis](https://github.com/USAID-DELIVER-PROJECT/elmis) project.
+This provision project is build for https://github.com/OpenLMIS/open-lmis/tree/2.0 project.

 ##System requirements
 * JDK 7
 * Postgresql 9
 * Git
-* Gradle 2.3
+* Gradle
 * Nodejs
 * Grunt CLI
 * Karma

 Instead of installing these requirements one by one.
 Ansible can help us do the annoying jobs for us.
 Here are some instructions.

+## Provision QA server
+run `ansible-playbook -i provisioning/hosts --private-key ~/.ssh/LMIS-CI.pem provisioning/aws-qa-playbook.yml`
+Make sure your local ssh config is set up to use the QA host and user.

 ## Using Ansible with vagrant
 We want to keep the develop environment all the same.
 Vagrant provisioned with Ansible is a good choice.